jordipons/ChordProfiles/README.md

 ALL the chords are shown in 'chords.png' extracted from [1].
 The chords appear in the code in the same order as in 'chords.png'.

-Code tested in Matlab and Octave.
+Working under Matlab and Octave.

 Examples on how to use the function, see 'example.m'.